 7 months: Cause and effect

 Have you noticed baby’s tendency to fling things from the high chair?
 Part of the thrill of that “game” (yes, to him it’s a game, while to you it can be aggravating) is simply getting to see what happens when a piece of food is thrown or dropped on the floor.
 Between six months and one year, babies are beginning to understand that their actions make things happen, and they’re studying those reactions.
 So why not set up your own action with a reaction?
 “Cut a hole in the plastic lid of a coffee can and give baby a few smaller toys,” Merediz says.
 “Help him push the toys into the hole in the lid, and remove the lid to dump the toys out.”
 You’ll be surprised at how long you can keep baby entertained with this simple game.

 8 months: Make musical instruments

-You can also try putting some uncooked beans or rice in different-size plastic containers and let your child shake the containers to make different noises.
-Just make sure to securely close the containers so she doesn’t put things she’s not supposed to in her mouth.
+Good to know: You can also try putting some uncooked beans or rice in different-size plastic containers and let your child shake the containers to make different noises.
+Just make sure they're closed securely so she doesn’t put things she’s not supposed to in her mouth.
 (Hint: duct tape works great.)

 9 months: Play with dolls